-If you would love to spend your weekend gazing at art-adored walls with a quizzical look on your face thinking ‘what the heck is that!?’ or ‘I could do a better job than that’ then we have found the best places for you.
+Whether you'd love to spend your weekend gazing at art-adorned walls with a quizzical look on your face thinking ‘what the heck is that!?’ or simply elevate your mind by marvelling at stunning artwork then we have found the best places for you.

 Auckland is filled with galleries of talented local and international artists that will give you all the cultured feels, feed your mind and provide that life inspo you’ve been so desperately craving.